Kaifolog/TME/README.md

-TME - Turing machine emulator (or just "cringe").
+TME - Turing machine emulator.

-To build it you have to use CMake, or Bash for Linux.
+To build it you have to use CMake, or Bash.

 (execute it from project folder)

+Get to /bin folder, then:

 Windows:

+cmake ../
+cd ../
 cmake ./bin && cmake --build ./bin && start ./bin/Debug/main.exe

 Linux

+cmake ../
+cd ../
-cmake /bin && cmake --build /bin && ./bin/main.exe
+cmake /bin && cmake --build /bin && ./bin/main

 There are more information in instruction.pdf or example.txt .